MatejVitek/SSBC/README.md

 This project is a stripped-down version of [our Toolbox](https://sclera.fri.uni-lj.si/code.html#Toolbox).
 The project's functionality is divided into two parts — computation (slow and memory-intensive) and plotting (fast and efficient).

 ## Computation
 The computation part takes as input the sclera masks that are the result from your model(s) and the ground truth information.
-It computes the precision/recall/... information and saves it to `.pkl` files ('pickles').
+It computes the precision/recall/... information and saves it to `.pkl` files ("pickles").
 All this is handled by the script `compute.py`.
 To run the script, use the following syntax:

 	python compute.py "/path/to/model/results" "/path/to/ground/truth"